kaipee/pakt-video-renamer/README.md

 Alongside the video files is an accompanying DOCX Word document which details the contents of each video file, along with a chapter / video title.

-This scripts parses through the DOCX file and renames the video files according to the chapter titles expressed in the document.
+This script parses through the DOCX file and renames the video files according to the chapter titles expressed in the document.